DrewMcArthur/aws-example-rust/README.md

 This repository is designed to be an example codebase to run some rust code inside lambdas on AWS.

 Deploying this cloudformation stack will create a bucket, a queue, and a lambda.
-When you update the bucket (e.g. adding a file), it will trigger an sqs message, which triggers the lambda.
-The lambda simply logs the message.
+When you update the bucket (e.g. adding or removing a file), it will trigger an sqs message, which triggers the lambda.
+The lambda logs the event and parses it a little bit.

 ## Setup